ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_Transformation/uz_Transformation.rst

   stationary_values = uz_transformation_9ph_abc_to_alphabeta(natural_values);

-As it is common to transform only the αβ components to the rotating reference frame, those two must be written into the threephase uz_alphabeta_t struct and be given to the dq transformation function.
+As it is common to transform only the αβ components to the rotating reference frame, those two must be written into the threephase ``uz_3ph_alphabeta_t`` struct and be given to the dq transformation function.
 As commonly known, the electrical angle is also necessary.
 The dq and values can then be read from the struct.
 The inverse transformation follows the same principle.